CDRT/docs/dash/dash_top.md

 ### Active Directory

 Each system in the domain is checked for AMD manageability when AMPS is first installed.
 After installation, system discovery can be done manually or on a schedule.
-(See [Authentication](#_Authentication))
+(See [Authentication](#_Authentication) section above.)

 ## Power